 Meet Madison See Holcombe

 I am a Licensed Clinical Mental Health Counselor in North Carolina and a member of the American Counseling Association.
 I am also an adjunct professor in multiple graduate counseling programs.
 My counseling work focuses on teens, young adults, adults, and high level athletes.
-I specialize in concerns including, but not limited to, trauma, anxiety, depression, athletic performance, chronic pain, vision loss, and grief.
+I specialize in concerns including, but not limited to, trauma, anxiety, depression, athletic performance, chronic pain and/or vision loss, and grief.
 I received my bachelor's degree from Davidson College, my Master of Arts in Clinical Mental Health Counseling from Gordon-Conwell Theological Seminary, and am currently in the PhD in Counselor Education and Supervision program at Regent University.
 I utilize a holistic approach that takes into consideration the physical, spiritual, mental, emotional, and relational aspects of who you are.
 I work within your beliefs, values, and attitudes, and respect the diversity of your experiences and perspectives.
 I use Internal Family Systems and Narrative Therapy as my main approaches, but also utilize DBT and CBT as clients need.
-I have previous clinical experience at Gaston Hospice, Grace Covenant Church, and within a Division 1 athletic department.
+I have previous clinical experience in a hospice agency setting, religious institution, private practice, and within a Division 1 athletic department.

 Meet Jennifer Garcia